CSCfi/csc-user-guide/docs/apps/paraview.md

 #SBATCH --partition=gpu
 # fill in your project number (mandatory)
 #SBATCH --account=<project>
-# fill in your email address, to receive email when job starts
+# remove the extra # and fill in your email address, to receive email when job starts
-#SBATCH --mail-user=user@provider.fi
+##SBATCH --mail-user=user@provider.fi
 #SBATCH --mail-type=BEGIN
 ### Optionally, if queues are long, you may want to control when your job starts.
 ### To activate the SBATCH commands, remove the extra # so that only one remains.